 5. Unlock more revenue by understanding and retaining more customers

 Great companies understand customer engagement and use CRM to raise their customer service levels.
-This allows them to understand the customer’s problem, serve them better, and prevent them jumping ship.
+This allows them to understand the customer’s problem, serve them better, and prevent them from jumping ship.

 Because your CRM system captures every customer interaction on a single screen, you get to see what’s working.
 But most importantly, you will also see what’s NOT working.
 If you have a lot of customers leaving you, your CRM database will give you an understanding of their problems.
 You can find out what their problem is and control the experience you offer your existing customers.